UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 (if anything in the recommendation contradicts what the user wrote, don’t add it.
 You may also occasionally modify the recommendation if you think it will improve the result) only include fields that make sense for the user’s idea

-for real-life / everyday photography: if the idea is a realistic everyday-life photo, add: photo quality and vibe: non-studio lighting,no oversharpening, real light from the location, iphone 7 photo, imperfect photo quality (for realism), natural focus,raw quality, random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k.
+for regular photo / real-life / everyday photography: if the idea is a realistic everyday-life photo, add: photo quality and vibe: non-studio lighting,no oversharpening, real light from the location, iphone 7 photo, imperfect photo quality (for realism), natural focus,raw quality, random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k.